 Melanoma panel provides more tumor information

 Melanoma tumors vary greatly, complicating decisions about optimal patient care.
-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Ruifeng (Ray) Guo, M.D., Ph.D., explains how Mayo Clinic Laboratories' comprehensive MayoComplete Melanoma Panel better informs prognosis and treatment.
+In this test specific episode of the "Answers From the Lab" podcast, Ruifeng (Ray) Guo, M.D., Ph.D., explains how Mayo Clinic Laboratories' comprehensive MayoComplete Melanoma Panel better informs prognosis and treatment.